 Tourists flock here for fun in the sun and the snow.
 Outdoor activities are the hobby of choice in this land of towering mountain ranges, rushing rivers and bountiful natural wonders.
 Whether you're into extreme sports or prefer to simply take in the breathtaking views, Colorado has the scenery and adventures to keep drawing people out of their apartments.
 From Rocky Mountain National Park to the Great Sand Dunes National Monument, you won't run out of new experiences in this nature-lover's paradise.

-With a population of 375,000 and a median household income of $45,000, Colorado Springs blends the best of urban living with the stunning natural beauty that is Colorado's hallmark.
+With a population of about 500,000 and a median household income around $65,000, Colorado Springs blends the best of urban living with the stunning natural beauty that is Colorado's hallmark.
 Rising majestically out of the foothills, Pikes Peak is undoubtedly Colorado Springs' most famous landmark.
 Depending on how adventurous you are, you can ride a cog railway to the top, hike up portions on your own two feet, or simply drive up slowly and appreciate the stunning views.
-Apartment rentals are a little lower-priced here than in Denver, with many choices starting in the $300-400 range.
-If luxury is your goal, you can find posh townhouses and amenity-rich apartments with rents that are pricey, but not impossible--think $800 and up.
+Apartments here range from affordable, economy units to posh townhouses and amenity-rich properties.

 If you love the great outdoors and if the idea of living in a mountain resort community appeals to you (maybe it will feel like a permanent vacation?), then consider hunting for apartments for rent in Aspen or Vail.
 People come from all over the world to experience the beauty and adventure of these mountain paradises.
 High elevation, crystal clear sky and water, gorgeous summers and pristine winters make Aspen and Vail highly desirable places to visit and live.
-Although seasonal rentals are in abundance, there are only a limited number of traditional apartments available, and they're pricey.
-Expect to pay $1,000 or more in monthly rent for the privilege of living in these resort towns.
+Although seasonal rentals are in abundance, there are only a limited number of traditional apartments available, and they can be pricey.